armpitMFG/PitClamp-Mini/README.md

   - 0.4mm nozzle (Wider should not cause problems)
   - 0.2mm layer height (Necessary for some built-in helper features)
   - Standard strength (5 wall) profile
   - 15% gyroid or crosshatch infill
+    - Higher infill optional

 All parts tested in PLA and PETG